syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 * Small
 * ExtraSmall

-The following code sample illustrates how to set the visual style of AvatarView to `Circle`.
+The following code sample illustrates how to set the visual styles of AvatarView to `Circle`.

 {% tabs %}
 {% highlight xaml %}